1) Start A Savings Account

 7) Negotiate Better Credit Card Rates

 The same thing as above goes with your unsecured credit cards.
-If you have been on time, call your credit card companies and attempt to secure a better rate.
+If you have been on time with your monthly installments, call your credit card companies and attempt to secure a better rate.
 If you are paying an annual fee, ask for it to be removed.
 If all else fails, apply for a new lower interest credit card and transfer your balance over.

 8) Slash Your Electric Bill